-A model for the development of communicative leadership will be developed in the project based on current research and organizational needs, and can be adapted to different companies and their circumstances.
+A model for the development of communicative leadership will be developed in the project based on current research and organizational needs, and can be adapted to different companies and their conditions.

-The project is implemented by the research group CORE (Communication, Organization, Research, Education) and Quality Technology (Quality Management) at the research center DEMICOM at Mid Sweden University, in collaboration with senior communicators from Volvo and Sandvik, known for its work on defining, analyzing and developing communicative leadership.
+The project is implemented by the research group CORE (Communication, Organization, Research, Education) and Quality Technology (Quality Management) at the research center DEMICOM at Mid Sweden University, in collaboration with senior communicators from Volvo and Sandvik, which is known for its work to define, analyze and develop communicative leadership.
 The group also includes Professor J. Kevin Barge, an expert on leadership and communication at Texas A & M University, USA.

-The companies included in the project are investing significant resources to develop communicative leadership, aiming for global success.
+The companies included in the project are investing significant resources to develop communicative leadership, to thereby achieve global success.
 The research collaboration will lead to scientific and applied knowledge of communicative leadership, its development and value creation.

 Previous research project funded by the Swedish Research Foundation through HIGH-program (HÖG-programemet) in cooperation with the business community conducted by the research team: